Elyesbc22/assignment/README.md

 ## Access the database

-run on your favorite browser localhost:8080 and type the credentials set in the docker-compose.yaml file and type mariaDB in server will then have access to all the databases created in docker
+run on your favorite browser localhost:8080 and type the credentials set in the docker-compose.yaml file and type mariaDB in server, you will then have access to all the databases created in docker